 Professor Lower brings her energy and experience as a program administrator, government advisor, scholar, and teacher in the fields of Holocaust, genocide, and human rights history and activism to the role of Center director.

 Kirsti Zitar, Program and Research Coordinator

 Kirsti is a 1997 alumna of Claremont McKenna College where she graduated with a degree in Human Biology-Anthropology.
 Following graduation, Kirsti worked in the biotech industry in Seattle before returning to Claremont in 2000 to join the inaugural class at Keck Graduate Institute.
 She finished her M.B.S. degree in 2002 and joined a local start-up biotech company in Upland where she worked in business development, marketing, product development, and human relations.
 In 2009, Kirsti returned to her alma mater as the Program Coordinator for the Berger Institute for Work, Family, and Children.
-She transitioned to the Center for Human Rights Leadership in September 2011.
+She transitioned to the Center for Human Rights in September 2011.
 Kirsti lives in Claremont with her husband and three children.

-Student Research Assistants
+Student Program Assistants